igearproject/user_api_express_ts/readme.md

 # User API Express TypeScript

+This is a simple API developed using the Express.js framework, TypeScript programming language, and MySQL database.
+It comes with comprehensive documentation, a logging system to track activities, and unit tests to ensure code quality.

-This is a guide to set up and run the **User API Express TypeScript** project on another computer.
+This is a guide to set up and run the **User API Express TypeScript**:

 ## Prerequisites